students working with a brain prop.

 Psychology Research Project - Core

-Psychology of Mental Health and Distress - Option
+The Psychology of Public Health (Health Perspectives Pathway) - Option

 Work-based experience